We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 One of the advantages of trellis settings is it can hold multiple diamonds in a prominent position.

-For example, five-stone settings often feature the interconnected prongs of a trellis setting.
+As another example, five-stone settings often feature the interconnected prongs of a trellis setting.

 One large diamond is flanked on either side by two smaller ones, and all the prongs form an “X” shape at the top of the band.